If you need life insurance after a heart attack, we can help you get the coverage you need.

-Getting life insurance after a myocardial infarction (medical gibberish for heart attack) is complicated and costly if you end up with the wrong life insurer.
+Getting life insurance after a myocardial infarction is complicated and costly if you end up with the wrong life insurer.

 Most life insurance companies want nothing to do with you after your attack.
 If you pick one of those carriers, you’ll get declined or receive some terrible offer.

 But it doesn’t have to be this way when you follow our advice.

 How to Get Life Insurance After a Heart Attack

 The key to getting affordable life insurance is working with someone who understands how life insurance for heart attack victims works…

 We take the time to learn about the details of your medical history…

 We ask a lot of questions upfront but do this so we can be your best advocate with the life insurance companies.